Jet creation in post-AGB binaries: the circum-companion accretion disc around BD+46$^{\circ}$442: Calculations of the path length through the jet

-The path length through the jet is the distance between the two intersection points, $s_1(\phi)$ and $s_2(\phi)$, of the line-of-sight and the jet.
+The path length through the jet is the distance between the two intersection points, $s_1(\phi)$ and $s_2(\phi)$, of the line of sight and the jet.
 These points can be computed by substituting Eqs. \ref{eq:xs}, \ref{eq:ys} and \ref{eq:zs} in Eq. \ref{eq:parcone}:

 Solving this equation for $s(\phi)$ gives the two intersection points:

 with

 Hence, the path length at each orbital phase is given by $s(\phi) = s_2(\phi)-s_1(\phi)$. \\